 Copywriter

-A copywriter helps businesses by crafting great writing.
 In the digital age there has been an explosion of copywriting jobs, mainly focusing on writing content for websites, emails, social media, blogs and advertisements.
-As a career it is both remote suited and suitable for freelancing or finding contracts.
+In fact (according to the Content Marketing Institute) 73% of businesses have a content marketing strategy - so there is almost unlimited opportunity for aspiring copywriters.
+As a career it is both remote suited and suitable for freelancing or finding contracts, which can lead to incredible opportunities for travel and working on your own terms.
 There are relatively few barriers to entry (such as required qualifications) with more of a focus on being an excellent writer.

 Key Details